-Ariele Macadangdang explores the theme “meals” and Hosea 2:6-23 in this new piece for violin, guitar, and narrator.
+Violinist Ariele Macadangdang explores Hosea 2:6-23 and the theme of “meals” in this five movement suite for violin, guitar, and narrator.

 “A Call to Solitude” is five movements of prose set to music.
 After writing the prose, I collaborated with John Forsleff to compose musical aspects of the piece, with the idea that the violin and guitar would provide the emotional content of the text.
 The first movement is about a woman’s invitation to a feast and the discovery of a new place.
 In the second and third movements she struggles to accept that the feast is set for her, and that it is given to her freely.
 In the fourth movement she shows up weary from a trying season of life, bringing a set of expectations to the rich man.
 She is a person who cannot put down her pride to accept love from the true source.
 The fifth movement is my attempt at depicting the unwavering invitation of the rich man and the release of freedom that comes from receiving love.

 The feast is symbolic of intimacy with the Lord.
 In a way the woman is Israel, but to me she represents followers of Jesus in different seasons, relating to the King.
 Every day Jesus invites us to a feast and most days we can’t see the feast for what it is.
 At times when we can see it we shy away from it, thinking it is not ours to have.
 As a result we often settle for what we think we can provide for ourselves.

 Performers on this recording are Ariele Macadangdang, violin, John Forsleff, guitar, and Sarah Amos, narrator.